thejeremyjohn/Air-Traffic-Controller/readme.md

 - Play, pause, and slow
 - Click (or hold SPACEBAR) and drag to draw routes for planes

-In addition, this project will include:

-- On-screen instructions that appear in the early phase of the game.
+In addition, this project will include on-screen instructions that appear in the early phase of the game.
-- A production README

 ### Wireframes